Miami Beach Senior High School: History

+20th century

-Miami Beach High opened in 1926.
+Miami Beach High School opened in 1926.
 It was originally located at 1424 Drexel Avenue, in the heart of the South Beach district.
-It is one of the oldest high schools in Miami-Dade County, trailing only Miami Senior High School (1903).
+It is the second-oldest high school in Miami-Dade County behind Miami Senior High School, which was founded in 1903.
 It was designed by August Geiger.

 Carl Fisher provided the funds for the purchase of the land.
 For the first nine years of the school, it was named after Carl's mother, Ida M. Fisher.
 (Mrs. Fisher's middle initial was not "M", and the use of that letter was due to a typographer's error.
 Carl did not care and was so pleased that the school had been named for his mother that he stated the incorrect letter did not make a difference to him.)

 The school's first principal was C. C. Carson.
 The first class motto was: "Let us be known for our deeds."
 At that time, the school's nickname was the Typhoons, but this name was changed after its 1960 move to its new location at 2231 Prairie Avenue, about a block north of the South Beach district.

 Under a forced desegregation order from the Florida Supreme Court, Miami Beach High underwent desegregation efforts.

 Prior to the opening of North Miami Beach High School and Dr. Michael Krop High School, students from North Miami Beach were assigned to Miami Beach High School and Miami Norland High School.

 The original building at 14th and Drexel Avenue is now part of the Fienberg-Fisher K-8 Center compound.
 The school is being renovated and new buildings added to replace the demolished ones.

 In the late 1990s, Beach High adopted ID numbers for every student in the school along with school ID cards following an incident in 1995 with a gang member on campus who was not a student at the school.
 Soon after, every other school in Miami-Dade followed suit.

-Recently

 A new building that opened in 1999 was plagued with defects in the construction.
 Students were not permitted to use the lockers, and rain caused damage to school equipment.